swiftlang/swift/docs/StringDesign.rst

 .. sidebar:: Naming

-   The Swift function is just an algorithm that comes from conformance to the ``Indexable`` protocol, which explains why it doesn't have a ``String``\ -specific name.
+   The Swift function is just an algorithm that comes from conformance to the ``Container`` protocol, which explains why it doesn't have a ``String``\ -specific name.

 :Swift: